Explore China including Tibet

 - Volunteer at a Panda Reserve & visit the Dujiangyan Irrigation Project in Chengdu.

-- Enjoy two full days of independent exploration in the buzzing city of Hong Kong.
+- Enjoy two full days of independent exploration in the buzzing city of Shanghai.

-Explore the unique culture and ancient traditions of China with us on this once-in-a-lifetime holiday.
+Explore unique culture and ancient traditions with us on this once-in-a-lifetime, adventure holiday China.
 We’ll discover architecture from imperial dynasties, ancient temples and beautiful landscapes, and get under the skin of iconic cities like Beijing, Xi’an and Lhasa.
 We’ll enjoy a selection of excursions to UNESCO World Heritage Sites including Beijing’s Summer Palace, the Terracotta Army, and Potala Palace, the former residence of the Dalai Lama.
 Sightseeing will take on a whole new meaning on our adventure holiday to China as we take to the saddle; cycling along the old city walls of Xi’an and through the Tibetan countryside with a local guide.
-Our tour ends on a high in the vibrant city of Hong Kong, where we’ll enjoy free time to explore the city’s many highlights.
+Our tour ends on a high in the vibrant city of Shanghai, where we’ll enjoy free time to explore the city’s many highlights.
 Join us on a holiday to China!

 Activity Level: Tough